Jones SWB Titanium Review: A Dream Bike and Dream Build

 Jones didn’t have a full list of steel frames to hand.
 But a ti Diamond frame is around 630g lighter than a steel Diamond frame and a ti Spacefame is around 700g lighter than a steel Spaceframe.
 This means the overall difference between the framesets will be 900-1000g, depending on the frame style and the size.

-Further to the box out above, Eagle-eyed readers will notice this bike isn’t available in a size small as a Diamond frame.
-Shorter riders are limited to the Spaceframe (as shown here), which has a $300 upcharge and a slight weight penalty.
-Like the Diamond frame, it includes a number of rack mounts for running small panniers, which is useful if the clearance between your seat and the rear tyre is too limited for a standard seat pack.
-Otherwise, the Truss Fork Packs can expand capacity significantly.
-Whilst the framepack is smaller on a Spaceframe, it actually works out to be a similar volume to a similarly sized hardtail, as the frame isn’t suspension-corrected.
+Further to the box out above, eagle-eyed readers will notice this bike isn’t available in a size small as a Diamond frame.
+Shorter riders are limited to the Spaceframe (as shown below), which carried a $300 upcharge and a small weight penalty.
+Like the Diamond frame, it includes a number of rack mounts for running small panniers, which is useful if the clearance between your seat and the rear tyre is too limited for a standard seat pack, though the Truss Fork Packs can expand capacity significantly.
+Whilst the size of framepack is more limited on a Spaceframe, it actually works out to be the same volume to a similarly sized hardtail, as the frame isn’t suspension-corrected.

 I deep-dived into how the SWB Complete handled and in all honesty, when you’re in the thick of the moment, this bike doesn’t feel all that different.
 It’s a good reminder of the importance of geometry as much as a choice in frame material.
-It is a good deal lighter though, which makes it markedly more enjoyable to climb on – it’s like a mountain goat.
-And whether frivolous or not, it does make it more pleasant to shoulder the bike over a landslide or up a flight of stairs.
-With a titanium frameset at its core and a choice of minimal bikepacking bags, there’s lots of potential for a very lightweight rig.
-This said, its weight – or lack of – is most noticeable when riding it unladen, as below (scroll through for detail shots).
+It is a good deal lighter though, which makes it markedly more enjoyable to climb on, especially unladen.
+Perhaps less important but still of value, it also makes it more pleasant to shoulder the bike up a flight of stairs.
+With a titanium frameset at its core and a choice of minimal bikepacking bags, the potential exists to run a liver lightweight rig.

-Having tried all of Jones’ different handlebars, I’d say the carbon version does add noticeably to front end comfort.
-More important, though, is figuring out the right tyre pressure—often 12-15psi, though I found myself creeping ever lower.
+Having tried all of Jones’ different handlebars, it’s clear that the carbon version of the H-Bar Loop adds noticeably to front end comfort.
+More important, though, is figuring out the right tyre pressure—12-15psi felt about right to me, though I found myself creeping ever lower.
 Why the obsession with tyres pressures?
 The SWB is rigid specific, which means there’s no option to fit a suspension fork.
-Instead, it’s almost all down to the high volume of its plus-sized tyres.
 And despite the slender titanium tubes, Jeff Jones actually points out that a triangulated truss fork can feel harsher than the unicrown version over some terrain – like corrugated roads – as there is effectively no fore and aft chatter.
 Combined with a 150mm TA hub, it does, however, makes for super-precise steering that comes into its own on technical terrain, with no flex under braking.

 A relatively low bottom bracket gives a nice ‘in the bike feeling’, whilst the recommended 170mm crankset (which is 5mm shorter than you’d expect) goes some ways towards improving ground clearance.
 But compared to the SWB Complete, I was grateful to have an eccentric bottom, which caters for different cycling styles and wheelsets.
 For example, much of my riding here includes technical singletrack, so I’ve adjusted it to the uppermost position.
 This is 12mm higher than the way I ran it on the Baja Divide and makes a significant difference to pedal strikes, especially as I favour broad platform pedals, rather than lower-profile clipless ones.
 If I was spending most of my time gravel riding, I’d probably lower it back down again, or settle on a mid point.